-Ceiling fans provide air circulation that keeps your home cooler while reducing your energy bills, so living in North Carolina, they’re basically a must-have feature.
-If you want to learn how to install a ceiling fan or change out your existing fan, it can be a bit more challenging than you may realize, so we’re sharing a step-by-step guide to how to install a ceiling fan safely - and if it looks to be too much, you can always hire an electrician near you!
+Ceiling fans provide air circulation that keeps your home cooler while reducing your energy bills.
+So living in North Carolina, they're basically a must-have feature!
+If you want to learn how to install a ceiling fan or change out your existing fan, it can be a bit more challenging than you may realize.
+Read through this step-by-step guide to how to install a ceiling fan safely - and if it looks to be too much, you can always hire an electrician near you!

 Choosing the Right Ceiling Fan